alphagov/govuk-rfcs/rfc-023-putting-detailed-guides-paths-under-guidance.md

   3.

-We need to create an equivalent rake task to republish to publishing-api
+We need to create an equivalent rake task to republish to publishing-api.&nbsp;There is already a&nbsp;[PublishingApiRepublisher](https://github.com/alphagov/whitehall/blob/master/lib/data_hygiene/publishing_api_republisher.rb)&nbsp;class in&nbsp;lib/data\_hygiene that takes an edition scope (eg DetailedGuide.published) and republishes them - we would need to call that from the rake task.

   4.